dammafra/kcc-demo/kubernetes/0.0/README.md

 Notice that most `kubectl` commands that support ReplicationControllers also support ReplicaSets.
 One exception is the `rolling-update` command.
 If you want the rolling update you have to use using Deployments, that will be covered in next paragraph.
 Also, the rolling-update command is imperative whereas Deployments are declarative, so it's recommended using Deployments.

 ## Deployments
 So, a [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) controller provides declarative updates for Pods and ReplicaSets.
 You describe a desired state in a Deployment object, and the Deployment controller changes the actual state to the desired state at a controlled rate.
-Typically, you don't have to use Pods od ReplicationControllers/Replicasets directly, but you can rely only on Deployments.
+Typically, you don't have to use Pods or ReplicationControllers/Replicasets directly, but you can rely only on Deployments.
 Here is a simple example of Deployment:
 ```yaml
 # deployments/nginx-deployment.yaml
 apiVersion: extensions/v1beta1